christianmendoza/hugo-smpl-theme/README.md

 # Hugo SMPL Theme

-Hugo SMPL Theme is based on [Identity template by HTML5 UP](http://html5up.net/identity).
+Hugo SMPL Theme is based on [SMPL template by BlackTie](http://blacktie.co/2013/12/smpl-a-simple-contact-page/).
 It was ported to Hugo for training and fun.
-It is rather configurable and flexible despite it's simplicity.
+It is rather configurable and flexible despite its simplicity.

 ## Demo